open/close all folders

 - Killer Yoyo: Her signature weapon in battle.

-- Naïve Everygirl: Subverted.
+- Naďve Everygirl: Subverted.
 Sparkle is sweet, kind and gentle, but tries her best to hold her own in battle.

 - Plucky Girl: Sparkle can't seem to go a day without smiling.

-- Tagalong Kid: Sparkle went to great lengths to follow the Spider Riders to Nuuma.
+- Tagalong Kid: She went to great lengths to follow the other Riders to Nuuma.

 - Adaptational Heroism: In the novels (at least the original three), she's an unrepentant traitor.
-Anime Aqune, on the other hand, is pure.
+In the anime, however, she's noticeably more noble.

 - Anti-Villain: Type IV.

 - Beast and Beauty: With Buguese.
 Even if Buguese is the most humanoid Insector, he's still not exactly... human.
-Aqune is the gentle, nurturing, empathetic one.
-She tries to see the good in everyone.
-Buguese is the brooding, cynical, angry one.
-Despite his hate for humans, it's very clear he has a soft spot for Aqune.
-Freeing her is the last thing he does before confronting Mantid, which he expects will kill him.
+Aqune is the gentle, empathetic one who tries to see the good in everyone.
+Buguese is the brooding, cynical one.
+Despite his hatred of humans, it's clear he has a soft spot for Aqune.
+Freeing her is the last thing he does before confronting Mantid, which he expects will lead to his demise.

 - Combat Medic: A downplayed example.
-She is shown to have healing powers, and took care of an injured Hunter in one early episode.
-She is also a very powerful fighter.
-But her healing abilities are never brought up again later into the series.
+She is shown to have healing powers, and took care of an injured Hunter in one episode.
+However, she's also a powerful fighter.
+Her healing abilities are never brought up again later in the series.

 - Combination Attack: Pulls this off on a few separate occasions, with Buguese, Hunter and Corona.

-- Cursed with Awesome: It's easy to tell she doesn't always enjoy her responsibilities.
+- Cursed with Awesome: It's easy to tell she doesn't enjoy her responsibilities.